There are 78 production schools in Denmark which are mainly located in small and medium-sized towns.

 Pupils attending production schools are not entitled to the Danish State Education Grant and Loan Scheme, but may instead receive a school allowance.
 Participants in receipt of other public support to over their living costs (social security/unemployment allowance) are excluded from this.
-In 2010, the school allowance for participants from the age of 18 who live with their parents is DKK 621 per week and for participants from the age of 18, who do not live their parents, the school allowance is DKK 1400.
+In 2018, the school allowance for participants from the age of 18 who live with their parents is DKK 621 per week and for participants from the age of 18, who do not live their parents, the school allowance is DKK 1400.
 The school allowance for participants under 18 is DKK 358 per week (2018).

 The school allowance is regarded as ”wages” for the commodity/service sold by the school.
 The allowance is also to be used as an instrument for consequent pedagogical repercussions, as the young people’s wages are to be cut if they do not attend or come late.

 Supervision and examinations

 The Ministry of Education is the supervisory authority for the production schools.
 As a general rule, there are no tests or examinations at production schools, unless the pupil completes courses that grant credits and where there are tests.

 A full-time student equates to 40 weeks of 30 hours totalling 1200 hours.